Are you an adviser? Go to Unbiased Pro

 So, is a pension or ISA best?

-Both ISAs and pensions provide a cosy tax wrapper to protect your wealth from capital gains tax, dividend tax and income tax on interest.
+Both ISAs and pensions provide a tax wrapper to protect your wealth from capital gains tax, dividend tax and income tax on interest.
 This means you won’t have to pay tax on gains, dividend income or interest payments inside your pension or ISA.

-Pensions have generous tax-relief upfront but you are then subject to numerous rules and restrictions about how and when you can take your money out.
+Pensions have generous tax relief upfront, but you are then subject to numerous rules and restrictions about how and when you can take your money out.
 You are also taxed on most of the money you take back out.

 Pensions are particularly beneficial for higher-rate taxpayers who get a higher rate of tax relief on initial contributions.